wujianP/OmniMUST/README.md

 # OmniMUST
-This is a word which combines MUST and OmniMAE
+This is a work which combines MUST and OmniMAE